 Based on seasonality, Q2 normally represents our low watermark in relation to our annual sales and profitability.
 For historical context, we also reported slightly negative EBITDA on an adjusted basis in the second quarter of our pre-pandemic year.

-On June 24, we paid our quarterly dividend of $0.11 per share, and we've also declared our upcoming quarterly dividend to be paid on September 23 to shareholders of record on September 9.
+On June 24, we paid our quarterly dividend of $0.11 per share and we've also declared our upcoming quarterly dividend to be paid on September 23 to shareholders of record on September 9.

 Moving on to our balance sheet.
 Our cash and cash equivalents were $21.5 million at the end of the second quarter.
 Our long-term net debt was slightly over $1 billion, reflecting a $240.9 million increase over last year.
-The biggest driver for this increase was the impact of excess ocean freight expenses, which was not affected over the same period last year.
+The biggest driver for this increase was the impact of excess ocean freight expenses which was not affected over the same period last year.

 We continue to believe that our long-term leverage target of 2x adjusted EBITDA is achievable.
 Relative to the prior quarter, our payables to inventory ratio was at a more normalized level of 36% in Q2.
 We are still planning for $60 million to $70 million of CapEx spending this fiscal year.
-Our store refresh program remains on track, and we've completed 16 projects built far with another 18 planned for the remainder of the current fiscal year.
+Our store refresh program remains on track and we've completed 16 projects built far with another 18 planned for the remainder of the current fiscal year.

 As an organization, we are taking a multipronged approach that will enable JOANN to be significantly cash flow generative over the balance of the year.
-A major priority was to lower our inventory receipts by $120 million, which we have executed upon.
+A major priority was to lower our inventory receipts by $120 million which we have executed upon.
 This will enable a reduction in net debt planned of a similar or even greater magnitude in the back half.

 To reiterate Wade's comments, the inventory build during Q2 was planned as we pulled forward receipts of selected seasonal inventory in order to optimize the products and throughput across our distribution network and to ensure our stores were in stock in time for the peak selling season.
 These actions were consistent with our fiscal 2023 inventory planning process that we developed many months ago.